Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Mastiff.md

 aliases: ["Mastiff"]
 ---
 # [[5.
 Mechanics\Bestiary\Beast\Mastiff.md|Mastiff]]
 *Source: Monster Manual p.
-332, Curse of Strahd.
+332, Curse of Strahd, Eberron: Rising from the Last War.
 Available in the SRD and the Basic Rules.*

+Mastiffs are impressive hounds prized by humanoids for their loyalty and keen senses.
+Mastiffs can be trained as guard dogs, hunting dogs, and war dogs.
+Halflings and other Small humanoids ride them as mounts.

 ```statblock
 "name": "Mastiff"